chinese-bbb/web-backend/README.md

 - [x] Adding [flask unit test module](http://flask.pocoo.org/docs/1.0/testing/)
 - [ ] Encrypt the app.db.
 Today the DB is plain and doesn't require credentials.
 - [x] After MVP stage, move the file storage to S3.
+- [ ] Use the standard Marshmallow lib instead of flask-marshmallow.

 ### Steps to evolve database schema: